Judge weighs request to toss Chasing Horse's sex abuse case – KION546

 “She’s taken at 14 because her mom is ill, and she’s told that her virginity is the only pure part of her left and she has to sacrifice this to maintain her mom’s health,” Kollins said.
 “And to gloss over that by calling it transactional and saying there’s no proof of non-consent, that’s taking a lot of license to meet with the facts.”

-The mother of one of the victims cried as Kollins spoke.
-The courtroom gallery was packed with Chasing Horse supporters.
+As Kollins spoke, the mother of one of the victims cried in the courtroom gallery, which was packed with Chasing Horse’s supporters.

-Kristy Holston, Chasing Horse’s public defender, argued “it’s not the same as a lack of consent.”

-Kierny, the judge, could deny Chasing Horse’s request or dismiss some or all of the charges.
+Public defender Kristy Holston argued the 19-count indictment was an overreach by the Clark County district attorney’s office and that some evidence presented to the grand jury — including a definition of grooming — had tainted the state’s case.

+Outside the courtroom, Holston declined to further comment, while Kollins did not immediately respond to an email from The Associated Press seeking additional comment.

 Chasing Horse is currently scheduled to stand trial May 1 in the state case.

-Chasing Horse has been in custody at a county jail since Jan.
-31, when he was arrested by SWAT officers near the home he shared with his five wives in North Las Vegas.
+He has pleaded not guilty and invoked his right to a trial within 60 days of his indictment.